Paulus-the-Shaman/Paulus-the-Shaman/README.md

-- 👋 Hi, I’m Paulus
+- 👋 Hi, I’m Ashbeel
-- 👀 I’m interested in 3d generation through only text-based windows
+- 👀 I love languages that work very closely to the system but not too dfficult
-- 🌱 I’m currently learning to use web api's
+- 🌱 I’m currently learning c++ and rust
-- 💞️ I’m looking to collaborate on making an encryption package
+- 💞️ I’m hoping to learn audio in programing as well
-- 📫 How to reach me: ashbeelpaul3985610@gmail.com
+- 📫 How to reach me: AshbeelPaul@proton.me

 <!---
 Paulus-the-Shaman/Paulus-the-Shaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.